Policy Optimization for Personalized Interventions in Behavioral Health

-The main task needed for $\DPI(\pi)$ is to compute the intervention values through $q^\pi$.
-Given data containing trajectories of states and rewards generated from policy $\pi$, estimating $q^\pi$ corresponds to a \textit{prediction} problem.
-Prediction is one of the simplest tasks in reinforcement learning, and one can use Monte Carlo methods or temporal difference learning for this task \citep{sutton2018reinforcement}.
-In \cref{s.casestudy}, we provide a detailed description of a practical implementation of $\DPI$ applied to a behavioral health platform, where we use a linear function approximation to estimate $q^{\pi}$.
+Given a dataset $\mathcal{D}$ generated from running $\pi$, estimating $q_{it}^\pi(S, A)$ corresponds to a \textit{prediction} problem (also called on-policy evaluation).
+Prediction is one of the simplest tasks in reinforcement learning, and there exist a myriad of techniques that one can use for this task, such as Monte Carlo methods or temporal difference learning \citep{sutton2018reinforcement,szepesvari2022algorithms}.
+Because of this significant existing literature on prediction, our work does not focus on analyzing this step.
+In \cref{s.casestudy}, we provide an example of this step using a linear function approximation for the $q$ function.